circuits/circuits/docs/source/faq.rst

    This is entirely possible.
 You will have to hook into the GUI's main loop.

 ...
 What are the core concepts in circuits?
    Components and Events.
-Components are maintainable reuseable units of behavior that communicate with other componetns via a powerful message passing system.
+Components are maintainable reusable units of behavior that communicate with other components via a powerful message passing system.

 ...
 How would you compare circuits to Twisted?